AMSA-2425/Laboratoris/src/Mount.md

 - silent.
 Turn on the silent flag.
 Suppress the display of certain (printk()) warning messages in the kernel log

 - loud.
 Turn off the silent flag.

 - owner.
 Allow an ordinary (i.e., non-root)  user  to  mount the  filesystem
 		if  he is the owner of the device.

 - remount.
 Allows  remounting an  already-mounted  filesystem.

 - ro.
 Mount the filesystem read-only.

 - rw.
 Mount the filesystem read-write.

 - user.
 Allow an ordinary user  to  mount  the  filesystem.

 - nouser.
 Forbid  an  ordinary (i.e., non-root) user to mount the filesystem.
 This is the default.

+- usrquota.
+Setting user quotas.

+- grpquota.
+Setting group quotas.
 ```